FentonA/FentonA/README.md

 Software Engineer at CareerPlug — Rails features for hiring tools used by thousands of small businesses.

 7+ years in production systems.
-Blockchain experience across Ethereum, Solana, and Cardano.
-Cloud-native from day one.
+Blockchain experience across Ethereum, Solana, and Cardano, application software, microservices, and systems engineering.

 ---